peytoncordero/DRI25/creating-simulations.md

 Global variables are useful when you want multiple functions to be able to easily access their values.
 It is important to note, however, that it is generally good coding practice to _keep your use of global variables to a minimum_.
 Too many global variables will make your programs confusing for other programmers looking over your code, and will require more overhead/computing power than is usually necessary.

-Since our program is relatively small, and just to keep things simple for our example, we'll set up our initial parameters for the simulation as a series of global variables below our `import` statement, like so:
+Since our program is relatively small, and just to keep things simple for our example, we'll set up our initial parameters for the simulation as a series of global variables in a new cell below our `import` statement, like so:

 ```python
 # initial global parameters - variables that can be accessed anywhere in your program